Marine Debris Warrior & Coral Reef Conservation

 You removed it and counted it - great job!
 Now take a moment to dispose of it properly so it cannot return to the ocean.

-Volunteers and our team help to rescue ocean and coral reefs from entanglement nets, fishing lines, ropes, and other debris that poses a huge threat to wildlife, especially those that live near or on the water. we look at the damage caused by marine debris and how divers can help fix this mess.
+Volunteers and our team help to rescue ocean and coral reefs from entanglement nets, fishing lines, ropes, and other debris that pose a huge threat to wildlife, especially those that live near or on the water. we look at the damage caused by marine debris and how divers can help fix this mess.

 Volunteers and our team take action and keep trash out of the marine environment and we would educate children from school every Thursday about the marine debris class.
 Every piece of debris and litter found in our waterways at one point involved a person who made an improper decision.
 In a way, it can be said that every piece of debris has human fingerprints on it.
 Knowledge is key for consumers to make appropriate choices when it comes to using and disposing of waste items.
 Diving Against Debris not only has obvious positive effects on marine life and our ocean but it is also now helping drive political changes for a cleaner future.
 Dive Against Debris empowers scuba divers to remove marine debris from our oceans, lakes, and rivers and report data on the types, quantities, and locations of materials collected.